 Store your worm compost bin in a shady place, such as a basement or garage.

-The easiest way is to spread the contents of the bin on a plastic garbage bag on the driveway on a sunny day.
+The easiest way is to spread the bin's contents on a plastic garbage bag on the driveway on a sunny day.
 Cover half the soil with a box to shade it.
-The worms will crawl to the shady part.
-(Because your box is sitting on the lumpyground there are small raised areas for the worms to, well, worm their way out.)

 Your finished compost is now food for your garden.
 It will help improve soil structure, maintain moisture levels, and keep your garden soil's pH balance in check.